By following some of these tips for Everest Base Camp trek, you can be more confident and that will help you collect long-lasting trekking memories.

-Cover up yourself
+Cover up yourself.

 - You should wear long-sleeved tops, long pants, and a light scarf to prevent your body from getting blisters.

+Make sure to drink plenty of water while on the trail and always have a spare bottle of water.
 You can buy bottled water from tea houses along the trail.
-Another option is to bring chlorine or purification tablets.
-That way you can fill your bottle from the local streams and purify it yourself.
+Another option is to bring chlorine or purification tablets, so you can fill your bottle from the local streams and purify it yourself.

-Bring cash from your home country
+Bring cash from your home country.

-But, once you start your trek, the only ATM is in Namche Bazaar.
+There are plenty of ATMs in Kathmandu, so getting cash before the trek should not be a problem.
+However, once you start your trek, the only ATM is in Namche Bazaar.
 However, there are frequent problems with the ATM there.

 On any given day, there could be some issue with your card or the machine that prevents you from being able to withdraw cash.
 On top of that, most machines have limits on how much cash you can withdraw.
 So, it is wise not to rely on ATMs in high altitudes.

 Similarly, credit cards are hardly accepted as a form of payment in Nepal.
 Only a few stores in town may accept cards for large purchases.
 You will have to pay for nearly everything on your trek with rupees, including daily food, accommodation, porter’s wages, and supplies.
 So, you need to bring plenty of cash from your home country.
 You can exchange it for rupees once you arrive in Kathmandu.
 You can carry up to 2000 USD without having to declare it at customs.